alphagov/notifications-admin/docs/index.md

 * use a client library provided by GOV.UK Notify - there is currently a [python library](https://github.com/alphagov/notifications-python-client) and more will be added in different languages
 * develop your own integration to produce requests in the correct format

-GOV.UK Notify uses [JWT tokens](https://jwt.io/) for authentication and identification.
-The GOV.UK Notify client library encodes and decodes JWT tokens when making requests to the GOV.UK Notify API.
+GOV.UK Notify uses [JSON Web Tokens (JWT)](https://jwt.io/) for authentication and identification.
+The GOV.UK Notify client library encodes and decodes JSON Web Tokens when making requests to the GOV.UK Notify API.
 If you don't use this library, you must manually create tokens yourself.

-For examples of how to encode and decode JWT tokens, see [authentication.py](https://github.com/alphagov/notifications-python-client/blob/master/notifications_python_client/authentication.py) in the GOV.UK Notify Python client library.
+For examples of how to encode and decode JSON Web Tokens, see [authentication.py](https://github.com/alphagov/notifications-python-client/blob/master/notifications_python_client/authentication.py) in the GOV.UK Notify Python client library.

-A JWT token contains, in encrypted format:
+A JSON Web Token contains, in encrypted format:
 * your service ID - identifies your service
-* your API key (in JWT token terms this is called the client ID) - used to sign tokens during requests for API resources
+* your API key (in JSON Web Token terms this is called the client ID) - used to sign tokens during requests for API resources
 * an indication of what you're trying to do - GET, POST, etc.
 * the endpoint you're trying to access